stakiran/intoc/README.md

 # intoc

-Generate a markdown TOC for a README or any GFM files.
+Generate a markdown TOC for a README or any Github-Flavored-Markdown files.

 <!-- toc -->
 - [intoc](#intoc)